 Each project focuses on a particular problem identified by health professionals, managers or patients and service users, and encourages the use of best practice or the most recent clinical guidelines.
-Every KIS-supported project employs an established, structured method for quality improvement.
-There are many different quality improvement methods and specific techniques designed to bring about measureable change: the KIS team is studying which ones work best in different circumstances.
+Every KIS-supported project employs an established, structured method for quality improvement: there are many different quality improvement methods and specific techniques designed to bring about measureable change.

 KIS was launched in January 2013 and is led by senior staff at King's College London, Guy's and St Thomas' NHS Foundation Trust, King's College Hospital NHS Foundation Trust and South London and Maudsley NHS Foundation Trust.
 In 2014, KIS became part of the National Institute for Health Research [NIHR] Collaboration for Leadership in Applied Health Research and Care South London [CLAHRC South London].

 To be kept informed about KIS activities, sign up to be part of the KIS Community.

 Please note: King's Improvement Science is not a grant-giving venture.